The World Elsewhere is a blog by Oliver Marshall focusing on unexpected places, communities and individuals.

 I live in London and have worked there with oral history projects and at a community advice centre in North Kensington and Notting Hill, an area of west London long associated with West Indian, Spanish and Moroccan communities.
 I’m a volunteer with the Gatwick Detainees Welfare Group and Refugee Tales.
 Over the past few years I’ve been told of struggles to remain in Britain of countless people faced with deportation to Eritrea, Congo, Liberia, Nigeria, Jamaica, Afghanistan and elsewhere.
 I’ve written guide books (I was a founding author, then for many years an updater, of the Rough Guide to Brazil) and travel articles on various parts of the world.
 I’ve also published academic books and have been a research associate at London’s Institute of Latin American Studies, Oxford’s Centre for Brazilian Studies and, most recently, King College London’s Brazil Institute.
 My areas of research have mainly been related to international migration, immigrants and refugees: you might want to take a look English, Irish and Irish-American Pioneer Settlers in Nineteenth-Century Brazil (hardly a catchy title, but at least you get a sense of what the book’s about!) and also (with Darién J. Davis) Stefan and Lotte Zweig in South America. (also available in Chinese, French, German and Portuguese.

 The French legacy in the Mid-Mississippi River basin of Missouri/Illinois

 Caymanians in Cuba’s Isle of Pines/Isle of Youth

 Colonia Victoria – a British agricultural settlement in Argentina

-I’d love to hear from you – please complete contact page form.
-Thanks!
+I’d love to hear from you – please the contact page form to send a message.